MakersAsylumIndia/Metronome/README.md

 ---

-## 🧠 What to Do First

-Start by writing a **brief introduction** to your project right here in this `README.md` file:

-🔹 What problem are you solving?
-🔹 What’s your proposed solution?

-Just 2–3 lines are enough.
-This helps others quickly understand what your project is about.

-Click on the ✏️ PENCIL icon next to the README title above, and you can edit the README directly from within your browser.
+## 🙋‍♂️ Introduction

-Welcome to the Metronome wiki!
+Welcome to the Vibranome wiki!
 This is Team 23 of the 2025 Maker’s Asylum Summer Innovation School.
 It is comprised of 3 collaborators, Shaurya Chouhan, Aniket Krishna, and Arryaman Jain.
 Multiple mentors from the team guided us with their knowledge, as well as multiple alumni from the program.

 Problem statement